darnelleMelvin/from-negatives-to-knowledge/docs/classes.md

 # 🧩 Classes and Properties Used in this Knowledge Graph

-These are the RDF classes selected to model entity types in the knowledge graph as part of **Step 3: Select Classes and Properties** in the metadata creation workflow.
+These are the initial RDF classes selected to model entity types in the knowledge graph as part of **Step 3: Select Classes and Properties** in the metadata creation workflow.
+Additional classes may be incorporated as the project develops.

 ## <img width="80" height="21" alt="image" src="https://github.com/user-attachments/assets/db185c42-afa2-4aef-b3c3-021357daf4ae" /> Classes